Oculus VR Client (Android)¶

 Running the Oculus VR Client¶

-See Command-Line Options for more information about using launch options and a full list of all available options.
+See Command-Line Options, for more information about command-line/launch options and a complete list of all the available options, and How to Launch on Android for the various methods for starting the application.

 Start SteamVR on the server system.